EC5214 - Case Studies in Applied Economics and Finance

 ||College of Business, Law & Governance

-This subject is specifically designed for students who plan to do economic research
+This subject is specifically designed for students who plan to do research in the

-- be able to compare and evaluate the ability of different models, theoretical frameworks,
+- critically evaluate and compare the ability of different models, theoretical frameworks,

 statistical and econometric techniques to generate information that is useful for